basho/machi/README.md

 * Open pull-requests for the appropriate projects.
 * Contributors will review your pull request, suggest changes, and merge it when it’s ready and/or offer feedback.
 * To report a bug or issue, please open a new issue against this repository.

-You can [read the full guidelines for bug reporting and code contributions](http://docs.basho.com/riak/latest/community/bugs/) on the Riak Docs.
-And **thank you!** Your contribution is incredible important to us.

 -The Machi team at Basho,
 [Scott Lystig Fritchie](mailto:scott@basho.com), technical lead, and